nicolaswill/codeql-workshop-dangling-pointers-c/README.md

 2. The local local variable `lv` is not assigned so we have to propagate the *points-to* set entry from a previous location.
 3. The local variable `lv` is not assigned, but points to a variable that went out of scope at location `cfn` so we need to invalid the entry for that variable.

-In this exercise we are going to implement the first case by implementing the two predicates `isPSetReassigned` and `getAnAssignedPSetEntry`.
+In this exercise we are going to implement the first case by implementing the `getAnAssignedPSetEntry` predicate and a one-liner use of it in `pointsToMap`.

+#### Hints

+1. The class `DeclStmt` models a declaration statement and the predicate `getADeclaration` relates what is declared (e.g., a `Variable`)
+2. For a `Variable` we can get the `Expr` that represent the value that is assigned to the variable with the predicate `getAnAssignedValue`.
+3. The `AddressOfExpr` models an "address taken of" operation, which when assigned to a variable, can be used to determine if one variable points-to another variable.
+Consider using recursion to handle this case.

+### Exercise 3

+With case 1 of the `pointsToMap` being implemented we are going to implement cases 2 and 3.
+First, however, we need to implement the `isPSetReassigned` predicate.

 - The predicate `isPSetReassigned` should hold if a new *points-to* entry should be assigned at that location.
 This happens when:
 	- A local variable is declared and is uninitialized.
 	- A local variable is assigned a value.
 - The predicate `getAnAssignedPSEntry` should relate a program location and variable to a *points-to* entry.

-#### Hints

-1. The class `DeclStmt` models a declaration statement and the predicate `getADeclaration` relates what is declared (e.g., a `Variable`)
-2. For a `Variable` we can get the `Expr` that represent the value that is assigned to the variable with the predicate `getAnAssignedValue`.
-3. The `AddressOfExpr` models address taken of operation that when assigned to a variable can be used to determine if one variable points-to another variable.

-### Exercise 3

-With case 1 of the `pointsToMap` being implemented we are going to implement case 2 and 3.
-For case 2 we need to propagate a *points-to* entry from a previous location and for case 3 we need to invalidate a *points-to* entry if the entry at the previous location is a `PSetVar` for which the variable goes out of scope at our current location `cfn`.
+For case 2, we now need to propagate a *points-to* entry from a previous location.

+For case 3, we need to invalidate a *points-to* entry if the entry at the previous location is a `PSetVar` for which the variable goes out of scope at our current location `cfn`.

 Note that we only consider case 2 and case 3 if the variable doesn't go out of scope at the current location, otherwise we stop propagation for of *points-to* entries for that variable.